 If you suffer an injury after tripping and/or falling due to an unsafe condition in a parking lot or parking garage, our Dallas attorneys may be able to help you recover the compensation you deserve.
 Slip and fall accidents can lead to extensive medical bills, pain and suffering, lost wages, and other losses.
 Our job is to work on your behalf to make sure you’re compensated.

 While not every slip and fall accident can be attributed to negligence, we’re happy to evaluate your case free of charge.
 We’re available 24 hours a day at 214-720-6090 (local) or 1-833-720-6090 (toll-free) — or if you prefer, feel free to email us.

 Liability of the Company or Property Owner

 Businesses have a legal duty to reasonably protect their visitors from foreseeable harm.
 This is why stores must warn customers or known safety hazards such as spills, slick or uneven surfaces, and other hidden dangers.
 Parking lots are no different.
-If someone is injured after tripping and falling in a parking lot, in certain circumstances, the business or property owner could be liable.
+If someone is injured after tripping and falling in a parking lot due to a dangerous condition, in certain circumstances the business or property owner could be held liable—and financially responsible.

 Comparative Negligence May Play a Role

 Property owners are required to carry liability insurance in case someone is injured on their premises.
-Oftentimes these insurance companies will be nearly impossible to get in touch with, fail to return your calls, or simply give an insultingly-low settlement offer.
-If you have sustained serious injuries, missed work, or suffered other monetary losses, this amount likely won’t cover but a fraction of your true losses.
+Oftentimes these insurance companies will be nearly impossible to get in touch with in order to file a claim, will fail to return your calls, or may simply refuse to negotiate or even take your claim seriously.
+If you have sustained serious injuries, missed work, or suffered other monetary losses, it’s in your best interests to speak to an attorney about your options.

 We’re Here to Help